 “Now we will eat bread and drink water.”

-By deciphering this simple sentence, practically the most banal thing one can write (and the title of this blog post), the early-20th century Czech linguist Bedřich Hrozný cracked one of the most vexing riddles facing archeologists and orientalists of his day: how to read the pictograms etched on thousands of clay tablets stretching back more than 3,000 years that had recently been found in central Turkey.
+By deciphering this simple sentence, practically the most banal thing one can write (and the title of this blog post in Hittite), the early-20th century Czech linguist Bedřich Hrozný cracked one of the most vexing riddles facing archeologists and orientalists of his day: how to read the pictograms etched on thousands of clay tablets stretching back more than 3,000 years that had been found in central Turkey.

-The chance discovery of the cache of tablets, by French and German archeologists in the late-19th century, stunned the world at the time and proved beyond doubt the existence of an obscure tribe -- the Hittites -- that until then had only been known from a few scant references in the Bible.
+The chance discovery of the cache of tablets, by French and German archeologists in the late-19th century, stunned the world and proved beyond doubt the existence of an obscure tribe -- the Hittites -- that until then had only been known from a few scant references in the Bible.
 Hrozný’s genius would flesh out this empire and show us how powerful and developed they really were.

-I had just left my own editing job at Radio Free Europe in Prague and had some free time on my hands.
-I accepted, and we arranged to meet on a chilly late-autumn day in Istanbul.
+I had just left my own editing job at Radio Free Europe in Prague and had some free time.
+I happily accepted and we arranged to meet on a chilly late-autumn day in Istanbul.
 From there, we would embark on a road trip all around Turkey with nothing more on the agenda than to ride around and take the pulse of the place.
-I believe one of the riddles Colin needed to solve for the book was to see how long it would take us to drive from the Turkish capital, Ankara, to Izmir (or something like that).
+One of the riddles Colin needed to solve for his book was to see how long it would take us to drive from the Turkish capital, Ankara, to Izmir (or something like that).
 The answer: longer than you think.